NSHipster/articles/2019-04-08-uitableviewheaderfooterview.md

 At the time,
-the highest praise a developer could receive for their efforts was to have someone describe their as "buttery": smooth, responsive, without any jitter.
+the highest praise a developer could receive for their efforts was to have someone describe theirs as "buttery": smooth, responsive, without any jitter.
 And we milked that hardware for all it was worth to make that happen.